Archaeological Services in Southern California

 Before conducting a field investigation, an archaeologist must determine if there are any known or potential cultural sites within or near the Area of Potential Effect (APE).
 This includes conducting background and archival research at cultural information centers, museums, and tribal historic preservation offices and a Sacred Lands search with the Native American Heritage Commission (NAHC).
 In addition, the local Native American groups identified by the NAHC would be contacted to determine whether they have any information pertaining to cultural resources in or around the APE.
 A report with the research results must be completed.

 Based on the research results, an archaeological work plan may be developed in accordance with local, state, and/or federal guidelines.
 The APE is then surveyed.
 Subsurface testing may be required if there is dense vegetation covering the native soil, if there are alluvial contexts that may have buried archaeological deposits, or to define a site boundary to aid in project design and avoidance measures development.
 Subsurface testing may include Shovel Test Pits (STPs), geo-probes, or backhoe trenching.
 If subsurface testing is conducted, all soils are screened, and artifacts are collected.
 State site forms are completed, and National Register of Historic Places (NRHP) eligibility is determined.
+Native American tribes are consulted to ensure their knowledge and concerns are integrated into the inventory process.
 A report with the findings is then completed.

 Excavations are conducted to evaluate an archaeological site, assess the extent of project impacts, and/or determine the integrity of the site for NRHP eligibility.
-This process requires that the archeologist prepare and submit a proposal describing the project and the cultural resources, including the relationship to project proponents.
+Native American tribes are consulted during this phase to evaluate the cultural importance and historical significance of the resources from their perspective.
+In addition, the archaeologist is required to prepare and submit an archaeological evaluation proposal detailing the project scope, the cultural resources involved, and the objectives of the excavation.
 The proposal should also include a research design, the proposed level of effort, the methods that will be used during fieldwork, laboratory processing, and technical analysis.
 Excavations may involve Shovel Test Pits (STPs) and the excavation of units to better define the site’s boundaries, soil stratigraphy, and artifact distribution.
 Any artifacts recovered would be processed in an archaeological laboratory.
 A technical report with the results of the excavation and analysis must be completed.
 If impacts to a significant site cannot be avoided and/or if sites are determined to be eligible for the NRHP by the State Historic Preservation Officer (SHPO), it may require mitigation of the effects of the proposed undertaking on the cultural resource.
 Mitigation can be accomplished through several means, including avoidance of the resources, establishment of protective boundaries, or if this not possible, a data recovery excavation.

 This process entails preparing a data recovery plan for review and approval by the lead agency.
 Recovery targets must be established, and detailed analytic methods must be included in the plan.
 Although the methods are like the evaluation excavations, data recovery excavations are typically large-scale excavations designed to recover the site data and artifacts prior to destruction by the proposed undertaking.
 This is labor intensive and requires a detailed sampling strategy.
 In addition, all artifacts recovered must be prepared for curation at an approved facility or reburial.
-Consultation with Federal, State, and Tribal entities is common during this process.
+Native American tribes are consulted throughout this phase to develop and execute treatment plans that respect and preserve their heritage and cultural values.
+Consultation with federal and state agencies is also common.
 Data recovery reports must be detailed and often focus on research which is designed to provide a better understanding of the archeological record.
 Public relations and outreach are often requirements in this phase.

 Click The Title For More Information